Sage Orange · Chronicles of Sage Orange · 2026

 The system

-Canon is version-frozen per release, the way software is.
+Canon is version-frozen per release, like software.

 The rupture